invisibleXML/ixml/misc/pragmas.md

-pragmas (although for some of these cases, that may be true) but because they are (a) plausible ideas for things one might want to do which are (b) not supported by ixml in its current form, and thus (c) natural examples of the kinds of things an extension mechanism oughtly ideally to support.
+pragmas (although for some of these cases, that may be true) but because they are (a) plausible ideas for things one might want to do which are (b) not supported by ixml in its current form, and thus (c) natural examples of the kinds of things an extension mechanism ought ideally to support.

 Some of these use cases seem most naturally handled by annotations